greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/upgrading.html.md

     If you have not yet configured PXF, no action is necessary.

--   If you have configured and used the Tanzu Greenplum Streaming Server \(GPSS\) in your previous Tanzu Greenplum Database installation, you must stop any running GPSS jobs and service instances before you upgrade to a new version of Greenplum Database.
+-   If you have configured and used the VMware Greenplum Streaming Server \(GPSS\) in your previous VMware Greenplum Database installation, you must stop any running GPSS jobs and service instances before you upgrade to a new version of Greenplum Database.
 Refer to [GPSS Pre-Upgrade Actions](https://docs.vmware.com/en/VMware-Tanzu-Greenplum-Streaming-Server/1.7/greenplum-streaming-server/GUID-upgrading-gpss.html#step1-gpss-pre-upgrade-actions) for instructions.

     If you do not plan to use GPSS, or you have not yet configured GPSS, no action is necessary.